 PhD, University of Nebraska-Lincoln (2012)

-Haley has been the program director and assistant program director for the Communication and Culture study abroad program, located in Siena, Italy (https://communication.missouri.edu/undergrad/abroad).
+Dr. Horstman is the director of international programs in the department and the former program director for the Communication and Culture study abroad program, located in Siena, Italy (https://communication.missouri.edu/undergrad/abroad).

 COMMUN 3561 – Relational Communication